jungjuseong/RokitEngine/docs/pipeline.md

 [G-code](gcode_export.md)
 ----
-Finally, the plans that we've generated, including the temperature inserts, are translated from CuraEngine's internal representation to g-code.
+Finally, the plans that we've generated, including the temperature inserts, are translated from OrganRegenEngine's internal representation to g-code.